 This web page shows only a small excerpt of our Cubbarde research.
-Another 153 words (11 lines of text) covering the years 1400 and 1566 are included under the topic Early Cubbarde History in all our PDF Extended History products and printed products wherever possible.
+Another 77 words (6 lines of text) covering the years 1400 and 1566 are included under the topic Early Cubbarde History in all our PDF Extended History products and printed products wherever possible.

 Cubbarde Spelling Variations

 Sound was what guided spelling in the essentially pre-literate Middle Ages, so one person's name was often recorded under several variations during a single lifetime.
 Also, before the advent of the printing press and the first dictionaries, the English language was not standardized.
 Therefore, spelling variations were common, even among the names of the most literate people.
 Known variations of the Cubbarde family name include Cubitt, Cowbitt, Cobbett, Cubyt, Cubbert, Cubit and many more.

 Early Notables of the Cubbarde family (pre 1700)

 More information is included under the topic Early Cubbarde Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Cubbarde family

 For political, religious, and economic reasons, thousands of English families boarded ships for Ireland, the Canadas, the America colonies, and many of smaller tropical colonies in the hope of finding better lives abroad.
 Although the passage on the cramped, dank ships caused many to arrive in the New World diseased and starving, those families that survived the trip often went on to make valuable contributions to those new societies to which they arrived.
 Early immigrants bearing the Cubbarde surname or a spelling variation of the name include: Isaac Cubbert who settled in New York State in 1811; William Cubit settled in Philadelphia, Pennsylvania in 1866.